 - Boil for half a pint of water with the stems of two celery sticks for 10 minutes.
 Strain and use the liquid to soak a bandage or gauze, which you should apply in the area that itches.
 Let it act throughout the night.

 Can swimmer’s itch spread on the body?
 Yes, this itch spread on the body means on any part of the body this can be spread.

 If one does not do the proper treatment of the swimmer’s itching then it may cause complications and cause many skin and health issues.
 Try to keep away from scratching where the rash is. and protect your skin care.

 How to get rid of swimmer’s itch

 The parasites that cause the swimmer’s pruritus live in the blood of waterfowl and in animals that live near ponds and lakes.
-To reduce the risk of having the swimmer itch:
+To reduce the risk of having the swimmers itch:

 - Choose the places where you swim carefully.
 Avoid swimming in areas where the swimmer’s pruritus is already a known problem or where there are signs warning you of possible contamination.
 Also, avoid swimming or wade in swampy areas where snails usually occur.